 The Imagineering Field Guides – Imagineer Alex Wright has done an excellent job with these titles, and they are great take-to-the-park books for guests who want to a bit more background information about the parks or the “why” behind the attractions and lands.
-I’ve found the Disney’s Animal Kingdom title the most illuminating, but you really ought to purchase all four titles if you’re going to Walt Disney World or the Disneyland title (hopefully a Disney California Adventure version is on the way once the overhaul is complete!) if you’re heading to Disneyland Resort.
-These titles provide a great in-park companion to supplement the two larger Imagineering titles above.
+If you’re going to Walt Disney World or Disneyland Resort, especially for the first time, these titles are a great in-park companion to give you a greater understanding and appreciation of the parks.

 Walt Disney’s Imagineering Legends – Jeff Kurtti authors this title that offers mini-biographies of a number of early Imagineers who all had ties to Walt Disney, in some way, and provides anecdotes, quotes, and some background information about each and how they worked in the grand scheme of the design of the theme parks.
 Definitely a worth addition to any collection.

 The Haunted Mansion: From the Magic Kingdom to the Movies – This is an incredibly detailed and well-written book that covers the Haunted Mansion attractions in all of the worldwide parks inside and out.
 Best of all, it dispels a lot of fan-generated myths about the Haunted Mansion.
 If an attraction-based film is what it takes for more books like this to be written, I hope Disney keeps churning them out.